FAQ

 Why might I consider seeing a provider who doesn't take insurance?

 Psychiatrists who don’t take insurance aren’t making decisions based on how much time your insurance company says you need with your doctor, or how often your insurance company thinks you need to be seen- we are determining that based on your needs and our medical judgment.
-In not taking insurance I get to spend adequate time with my patients and see them as often as necessary.
-Not taking insurance also allows me to be directly responsive to my patients, without a need for additional employees or “middlemen.”
+In not taking insurance I get to spend more time with my patients and see them as often as needed.
+Not taking insurance also allows my patients to reach me directly.
 Many patients with limited mental health benefits through their insurance or high deductible plans may find their out of pocket costs to be similar to seeing an insurance-based psychiatrist.
-I am able to provide a superbill to facilitate out of network reimbursement if this is offered by your insurance.
+I am able to provide a superbill to facilitate out of network reimbursement if this is offered by your insurance; unfortunately, I can’t ever guarantee that your particular insurance plan/policy will honor the superbill or reimburse you for any specific visit.

 -